http://acousticbox.com/?page_id=2119 Problem Statement

-Stored procedure enter site CS2_COVERING_INDEX is running slow for some input parameters combinations and running fine for other input parameters.
+Stored procedure purchase diflucan online CS2_COVERING_INDEX is running slow for some input parameters combinations and running fine for other input parameters.

 CREATE PROC CS2_COVERING_INDEX @start_prod_id INT, @end_prod_id INT AS BEGIN SELECT TOP 10 TransactionID,ProductID,TransactionDate FROM bigTransactionHistory WHERE ProductID BETWEEN @start_prod_id AND @end_prod_id ORDER BY ActualCost DESC; END; GO